c3g/GenPipes_Docs/docs/source/user_guide/pipelines/gp_epiqc.rst

 Introduction
 ------------

 GenPipes introduces epiQC as a brand new pipeline with the sole focus of quality control for `BigWig`_ signal files.
 These `BigWig`_ signal files are generated as part of :ref:`ChIP-Sequencing Pipeline<docs_gp_chipseq>`.
-It is important to determine the quality of bases before using them for subsequent analysis as low quality bases can bias the subsequent analysis such as SNP and SV calling.
+It is important to determine the quality of bases before using them for subsequent analysis as low quality bases can bias the downstream analysis such as SNP and SV calling.

 The following sections describe pipeline usage and various steps in the epiQC pipeline.